n71154plus/mediocre-hass-media-player-cards/README.md

 A full-sized media player card made for panel view.
 This card gives you an immersive media control experience with all features at a glance.

-**Note: This card is meant for panel view only and doesn't work well in dashboards.**

 <img src="https://github.com/user-attachments/assets/8340e509-c7af-4a10-bbb1-8b8086a87e57" width="500px" alt="Mediocre Massive Media Player Card Screenshot" />

 #### Configuration